 Next, check the inlet on the pressure washer making sure that there is no debris blocking the hole.

-Finally, check the pressure washer hose and gun, making sure there is no damage, kinks, or splits.
+Finally, check the washer hose and gun, making sure there is no damage, kinks, or splits.
 Pay particular attention to the hole at the very end where the water is sprayed from.

-Whilst performing these checks you should have the pressure washer turned off and disconnected from the power, you should never look down the end of the pressure hose whilst the washer is turned on.
+Whilst performing these checks you should have the washer turned off and disconnected from the power, you should never look down the end of the pressure hose whilst the washer is turned on.

 Frequently Asked Questions